IMBRADY/HowManyDudesMultiplayer/README.md

 ### 2c.
 Patch the game

-Open a terminal in that folder and run the AuriePatcher line you saved:
+Open a terminal **in the directory that you saved AuriePatcher.exe**.
+Run the AuriePatcher line you saved:
 ```
 AuriePatcher.exe "C:\Program Files (x86)\Steam\steamapps\common\How Many Dudes\HowManyDudes.exe" "C:\Program Files (x86)\Steam\steamapps\common\How Many Dudes\mods\Native\AurieCore.dll" install
 ```